-Like fresh persimmons fruits, dried persimmons are packed with excellent nutrition, and we can’t forget its sweetness!
+Like fresh persimmons fruits, dried persimmons are packed with excellent nutrition, and we can’t forget their sweetness!

 Actually, making dried persimmons are a simple and easy process.

-However, it requires sensitive care in whole steps to fight with weather conditions, germs and bacteria.
+However, it requires sensitive care in whole steps to fight weather conditions, germs, and bacteria.

 - Prepare Astringent Persimmons That Stems & Branches Attached